-In contrast, the repeat loop doesn’t include this local loop variable.
-As a result of this, the repeat loop is actually less verbose than the for loop if we don’t require this additional variable.
+In contrast, the repeat loop doesn't include this local loop variable.
+As a result of this, the repeat loop is actually less verbose than the for loop in instances where we don't need this variable.

 For this example, let's suppose that we have a signal in our design that we want to toggle whenever there is a rising edge on another signal in our design.

-The waveform below shows the exact functionality which we are trying to achieve in this example loop.
+The waveform below shows the functionality which we are trying to achieve in this example loop.

 However, we only want this toggle action to be effective a total of six times.